top of page

 The adjective 'idiosyncratic' is derived from the Greek word 'idiosynkrasia,' where 'idio' means 'one's own' and 'synkrasis' means 'mixture' or 'temperament.'
 In its original sense, 'idiosynkrasia' referred to a unique, personal mixture of physical and mental qualities that made each individual distinct.
 Over time, this term evolved into 'idiosyncratic' in English, retaining its essence of describing something unique, peculiar, or distinctive to a particular individual or group.
 The etymology of 'idiosyncratic' emphasizes the idea that each person or entity possesses their own distinctive blend of characteristics, contributing to their individuality and setting them apart from others.

-Quiz: Find the meaning of idiosyncratic
+Find the correct meaning of the adjective idiosyncratic:

 Try Again!